rrmcguinness/lang-chain-e2e/README.md

 # Install the dependencies in the virtual environment
 poetry install

-# Run the program
+# Run the simple agent program
+example agent

+# Run the RAG agent
-example
+example books

+# Note, the books example will use quota from the embeddings client and each query is executed against your Gemini Flash Quota
 ```

-## Overview

-This example program uses langchain to quickly connect a project to Gemini
-setting the system instruction and evaluating each question independently.